Person passing check to another person

 • State and Local Income Taxes – In jurisdictions where these taxes apply, employers must withhold them from their employees’ pay.
 To do this, they first need to register for payroll taxes in their state.

-• Social Security and Medicare Taxes – These taxes are paid in equal measures by the employer and the employee.
+• Social Security and Medicare Taxes – Known as FICA taxes, these taxes are paid in equal measures by the employer and the employee.
 In other words, employees’ pay half (through what’s withheld from their pay) and employers pay the other half.

 • Other Payroll Deductions – Some of the other deductions employers’ may need to withhold from employees’ pay include: